PNC Bank High Yield Savings Account Review: Should You Open?

 For easy transfers, simply link this account to an external bank account.
 From here, transfer funds whenever you like.

 You can also set up automated transfers at no charge.
-Keep in mind that while there’s no charge to transfer funds into your savings account, you may
+Keep in mind that while there’s no charge to transfer funds into your savings account, you may be charge an excessive withdrawal fee.

 This fee ($15) applies when you have more than six outgoing transfers from your savings account within a statement cycle.